WITPASS/example-wordpress-website/README.md

 # How to use this image:
 * Clone this repository on your computer, and save it with the name of the website you are going to setup, e.g. `example.com` .
 * Setup a MySQL database to hold this site's database stuff, and/or keep the DB credentials handy.
 There are several ways to do it.
-To ease development, the `docker-compose.localpc` file contains a mysql service definition.
+To ease development, the `docker-compose.yml.localpc` file contains a mysql service definition.
 Just adjust the path of persistent storage for mysql and use that as test mysql db for wordpress.
 * Setup a persistent storage on the computer to hold this website's **uploads** .
 This location will be specified in `docker-compose.yml.localpc` and/or `docker-compose.yml.server` files, and will be mounted at `/var/www/html/wp-content/uploads` when the container is started using `docker-compose up -d` command.
-An example of this directory is: `/home/kamran/container_data/example.com/uploads` .
+An example of this directory is: `/home/kamran/tmp/example.com/uploads` .
 You will need to make sure that you do a frequent backup of this location.
 * If you intend to download any custom plugins or themes which are actually in a private fit repository, then you need to provide your github username and a github token.
 You can create a github token just for this specific person against your github user.
 If you don't then you do not need to provide github_user or github_token.
 * Find the id of the OS user you are logged in as on your computer.
 This will be used to set correct ownership and permissions for the `uploads` directory.
 * Create `app.env` by copying `app.env.example` file.